Ada-Developers-Academy/ada-build/learning-to-code/programming-expressions/README.md

 * [Optional] For additional learning and practice, look at the lessons and exercises of [Day 2 of JumpStart Live](https://github.com/Ada-Developers-Academy/jump-start-live/tree/master/lessons/day2#lessons)

 ## Notes

 ### Relational operators

-* Relational operators allow you to compare two values.
-* Here is a list of different relational operators:
+Relational operators allow you to compare two values.
+Below is a list of different relational operators:

 | __Operator__ | __Description__ | __Example__ | __Result__ |
 | :--- | :--- | :--- | :--- |